Abchoudhary2512/SplitMate/README.md

 # SplitMate – Expense Sharing App 💸

-**SplitMate** is a full-stack expense-splitting application inspired by Splitwise, built using the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
+**SplitMate** is a full-stack expense-splitting application , built using the **MERN stack** (MongoDB, Express.js, React.js, Node.js).
 It simplifies group expense management among friends by allowing users to add expenses, split bills, and visualize spending analytics in real-time.

 ---